 After World War II

-Unfortunately, the latter half of the 1950s didn’t prove to be as successful as patients often suffered from severe deformities following previous reconstructive surgeries.
-At that time, surgeons were advised against using skin grafts taken from cadavers less than 6 hours after death because of risk for hepatitis, but it turned out that the “golden period” was actually between 6 and 10 hours postmortem.
+Unfortunately, the latter half of the 1950s wasn’t as successful as patients often suffered from severe deformities following previous reconstructive surgeries.
+At that time, surgeons were advised against using skin grafts taken from cadavers less than 6 hours after death because of the risk of hepatitis.
+Still, it turned out that the “golden period” was between 6 and 10 hours postmortem.
 This finding allowed plastic surgeons to learn how to repair damaged skin in patients, which led to the increasing popularity of facelifts in the mid-1960s.

-One of the most remembered events in plastic surgery history happened when René (Rene Jules) Leuillet (1913-1987), a French doctor, carried out the first transplantation of breasts on February 27th, 1965.
-It’s interesting how this is one of the main reasons why plastic surgery is constantly associated with women; however, if we look at its history, then we will see that it originally proved itself very helpful when it came to restoring men’s faces.
+One of the most remembered events in plastic surgery history happened when René (Rene Jules) Leuillet (1913-1987), a French doctor, performed the first breast transplantation on February 27th, 1965.
+It’s interesting how this is one of the main reasons plastic surgery is constantly associated with women; however, if we look at its history, we will see that it originally proved itself very helpful in restoring men’s faces.

 Another important event happened in 1969 when three separate groups of surgeons, led by Cournand, Bailey and Bremer, published data about their first successful heart transplants.
-This type of surgery is frequently linked to the medical instruments used during that time, but it still has a lot more to do with speed than accuracy since its success rate was close to zero until 1987, when cyclosporine became available.
-Cyclosporine proved itself very effective at preventing organ rejection which allowed doctors to transplant human hearts almost every day for five consecutive years until 1992.
+This type of surgery is frequently linked to the medical instruments used during that time.
+However, it still has much more to do with speed than accuracy since its success rate was close to zero until 1987 when cyclosporine became available.
+Cyclosporine proved very effective at preventing organ rejection, allowing doctors to transplant human hearts almost every day for five consecutive years until 1992.

-Many medical devices that are widely used in plastic surgery nowadays were developed during the 1970s.
-For example, disposable laryngeal mask airways were created in 1974; then, the very first practical microlaryngoscope appeared in 1976.
-This device allowed surgeons to conduct laser tumor removal since 1993, which is referred to as Laser-Assisted Intra Operative (LAIO) surgery.
-Just like lasers, ultrasound has also proven itself highly effective when it comes to facial rejuvenation procedures, but unlike them, it was rarely used for this purpose until 1988.
+Many medical devices widely used in plastic surgery were developed during the 1970s.
+For example, disposable laryngeal mask airways were created in 1974; the very first practical microlaryngoscope appeared in 1976.
+This device has allowed surgeons to perform laser tumour removal since 1993, referred to as Laser-Assisted Intra Operative (LAIO) surgery.
+Just like lasers, ultrasound has also proven itself highly effective in facial rejuvenation procedures, but unlike them, it was rarely used for this purpose until 1988.

-Another interesting event happened when Dr. Orentreich performed the world’s first hair transplantation on September 14th, 1952.
-Hair restoration surgeries proved themselves useful later when in the 1990s when Dr. Uebel was using them to save people who had been badly wounded in the war.
+Another interesting event happened when Dr Orentreich performed the world’s first hair transplantation on September 14th, 1952.
+Hair restoration surgeries proved useful in the 1990s when Dr Uebel was using them to save people who had been badly wounded in the war.

 It’s interesting how the US military played a significant role in advancing plastic surgery when in June of 1970, Congress passed the “Family Practice and Preventive Medicine Act.”
-This was followed by two more acts which led to the establishment of The Commission on Accreditation of Rehabilitation Facilities (CARF) in January 1972.
-A year later, CARF approved the use of physical medicine technologies, including massage tables, but most importantly, they made it possible for medical companies to manufacture devices specifically for rehabilitation purposes.
+This was followed by two more acts which led to The Commission on Accreditation of Rehabilitation Facilities (CARF) in January 1972.
+A year later, CARF approved using physical medicine technologies, including massage tables.
+Still, most importantly, they made it possible for medical companies to manufacture devices specifically for rehabilitation purposes.
 That was crucial since these new medical tools helped treat people who had been wounded in a war which was precisely what happened at the end of that decade when the Vietnam War ended.

 Modern Plastic Surgery

 Plastic surgery is a broad field and has created revolutionary changes in the medical world.
-This field offers countless options to correct any issue at hand and thus helps you attain that perfect look.
+This field offers countless options to correct any issue and thus helps you attain that perfect look.
 One such area where plastic surgery has done wonders is reconstructing the breast after mastectomy.
 The reconstruction of the breasts can be achieved through implantation, latissimus dorsi flap or expander option.
 Implants are one of the most commonly used procedures in plastic surgery, which involve the insertion of silicone or saline implants into damaged tissue to provide support or cover up deformities.
 Severely disfigured patients are often referred to as having ‘The Breast Cancer Blues.’
 A mastectomy surgery follows an instance of some cancer affecting the breast tissues, which are removed.
-This surgery is often combined with another procedure, which involves healthy tissue being moved from other body parts to restore the breast shape.
-The procedures are also done on cases where there are no malignant cells present in the tissues, and yet a woman feels embarrassed or uncomfortable because of her appearance, opting for an artificial reconstruction either by implants or latissimus dorsi flap.
+This surgery is often combined with another procedure involving healthy tissue being moved from other body parts to restore the breast shape.
+The procedures are also done in cases where no malignant cells are present in the tissues.
+Yet, a woman feels embarrassed or uncomfortable because of her appearance, opting for an artificial reconstruction by implants or latissimus dorsi flap.

 Plastic Surgery Today

-Surgery today is no longer based on the type of surgery that was practiced by our ancestors.
+Surgery today is no longer based on the type of surgery practised by our ancestors.
 Surgery has grown into science by itself, specializing in different fields with various branches of study.
-The field of plastic surgery is one of these modern sciences which has its own invaluable place in the medical world.
-Plastic surgery has developed specialties like hand surgery, burn surgery, cosmetic surgery and many more.
+The field of plastic surgery is one of these modern sciences which has an invaluable place in the medical world.
+Plastic surgery has developed specialities like hand surgery, burn surgery, cosmetic surgery and many more.